 What Is a Robo-Advisor?

 A robo-advisor is an automated investing software that uses your personal investing information to make investment decisions on your behalf.
+They’re great tools for beginners and advanced investors, and make investing decisions based on information you give like your age, when you want to retire and your risk tolerance.

 “The first robo-advisor to hit the market was Betterment in the aftermath of the Great Recession,” says Riley Adams, a CPA, senior financial analyst at Google and owner of Young and the Invested.
 “The company pioneered the idea of asking their users questions and making investment portfolio decisions based on these answers and the goals they have.”